Food Service Charge Policy

 Ongoing Staff Training

-a) Staff will be trained annually and thoughout the year as needed on the procedures for managing meal charges using the State Education Department (SED) Webinar or the District's training program.
+a) Staff will be trained annually and throughout the year as needed on the procedures for managing meal charges using the State Education Department (SED) Webinar or the District's training program.

 b) Staff training will include ongoing eligibility certification for free or reduced price meals.